-An argument was raised on CARM tonight that seeks to reverse the design argument.
+An argument has been raised that seeks to reverse the design argument.
 It does exactly what the design argument does, which is probably reason enough to disregard it; it reasons form the apparent state of the world to the probable non existence of God.
-If it is illogical to reason form the old to God, it is equally illogical to reason from the world to not God.
+If it is illogical to reason form the world to God, it is equally illogical to reason from the world to not God.
 For this reason I swore off design arguments years ago.
 I have violated that oath twice, but for good reason (I'll get to those in a minute).
 In any case, there is a great deal wrong with this argument, and in figuring up all the many problems I see it I began to think of two things:

 (1) Perhaps it would be instructive to delineate the cases under which one can argue from the state of the world to the existence of God.